-To protect the Co Debtor the debt must be repaid in full during the Chapter 13.
-If the debt in any part remains unpaid at the end of the plan, then a creditor can proceed against the cosigner during the Chapter 13.
-This raises and interesting question.
-What if the creditor files a claim for 6500 dollars and the 6500 dollars is repaid in full but the interest and penalties are not paid in full in accord with the contract.
-Here are our local Chapter 13 issues you may need to know.
+To protect the Co-Debtor the debt must be repaid in full during Chapter 13.
+If the debt in any part remains unpaid at the end of the plan, then a creditor can proceed against the cosigner.
+However, this raises an interesting question.
+What if the creditor files a claim for $6,500 dollars and the $6,500 dollars is repaid in full but the interest and penalties are not paid in full in accord with the contract?
+With that, here are our local Chapter 13 issues you might need to know.

-Co Debtor Stays can only be for Chapter 11, 12 and 13 consumer debts
+Co-Debtor Stays are only for Chapter 11, 12, and 13 consumer debts

-Essentially the stay covers the property of the estate, it covers the Debtor and it covers the Co-Debtor for consumer property and consumer debts.
-There is no Co-Debtor stay in Chapter 7 cases, for business debt or for businesses.
-Still creditors rarely pursue the business if the owner files bankruptcy.
+Essentially the stay covers the property of the estate, the Debtor, and the Co-Debtor for consumer property and consumer debts.
+However, there is no Co-Debtor stay in Chapter 7 cases, for business debt or for businesses.
+Still, creditors rarely pursue the business if the owner files bankruptcy.

-The Co-Debtor Stay only exists in Chapter 13 where debt is being repaid.
-The Co-Debtor Stay also only exists if you are protecting personal, family and household goods.
-This definition comes directly from the statute 11 U.S.C.
+Therefore, the Co-Debtor Stay only exists in Chapter 13 where debt is being repaid.
+The Co-Debtor Stay also only exists if you are protecting personal, family, and household goods.
+This definition comes directly from statute 11 U.S.C.
 1301.

-Yes the Co-Debtor stay will protect your co signer if you bought a recreational fishing boat.
-It doesn’t protect the co-signer if you bought a commercial fishing boat.
+For instance, the Co-Debtor stay protects your co-signer if you buy a recreational fishing boat.
+However, it doesn’t protect the Co-Signer if you bought a commercial fishing boat.
 IRS debts must be repaid in full as required by 11 U.S.C.
 1325.
 Tax debts are not consumer debts so the co-debtor stay never actually applies but the IRS normally stops all collections if this is a joint tax debt.
-Remember only people are protected.
-Corporations cannot file a Chapter 13 or get the co-debtor protection.
+Remember only people receive protection.
+However, corporations cannot file a Chapter 13 or get the co-debtor protection.

-Chapter 13 Co Debtor Stays can only be for property of the Debtor necessary for reorganization.
+Chapter 13 Co-Debtor Stays are only for the property of the Debtor that is necessary for reorganization.

-Although you may want to protect a cosigner, if the property belongs to the co-signer then there is no co-debtor stay.
-Instead the debt wasn’t for your property it was for their property.
-The property must benefit or be necessary to the Debtor to qualify for stay protection.
-The Co-Debtor gets the stay automatically but if the property does not belong to the person who filed the bankruptcy the creditor can ask for the stay to be terminated.
-If they want to keep the property they have to file a Chapter 13 and repay it.
+Although you may want to protect a Co-Signer, if the property belongs to the Co-Signer then there is no Co-Debtor stay.
+Instead, the debt isn’t for your property, it is for their property.
+The property must benefit or be necessary for the Debtor to qualify for stay protection.
+The Co-Debtor gets the stay automatically but if the property does not belong to the person who filed the bankruptcy the Creditor can ask for the stay to be terminated.
+Then, if they want to keep the property they have to file a Chapter 13 and repay it.

-Also to keep property in a Chapter 13 it must be necessary for the Debtor.
+Also, to keep the property in Chapter 13 it must be necessary for the Debtor.
 The Harley Davidson motorcycle or the fishing boat might be kept if you have a 100% plan.
 However, don’t expect to keep such items unless your plan repays about 70%.
 If you have a plan that is presumed to be filed in good faith the judge normally does not review the plan.
-Some judges will presume it to be filed in good faith if 50% or more is repaid other judges may require a 70% repayment.
+Some judges will presume it to be filed in good faith if 50% or more is repaid.
+However, other judges may require a 70% repayment.